 Use the orange RSS / XML buttons found on most all sites nowadays (our little square one, found just to your left) -to get the latest Web pages from all your favorite sites, as well as the latest news from CNN, the latest movies , blog posts, etc. into an RSS reader, for easy reading at your leisure.

 -It brings your favorite parts of the Web right to you.
 No need to go out and check for updates all the time.
 No need for bookmarks!

--Whenever a new page or an update is posted on Health Stories, it is released through RSS.
+-When a new page or update is posted on Health Stories, it is released through RSS.
 Special posts and submissions from our readers are also posted as soon as they are submitted.

 -RSS is pretty cool.
 No spam, and it's so easy to subscribe and unsubscribe.
 If you get tired of us or ANY feed, all you have to do is delete the feed.

 It's really Easy!

 -Just download one of the free RSS Readers first.
 This is special software that reads the "RSS feeds" from the largest websites and news organizations right down to the smaller sites, like health stories.